AaronPierson/PokeAPI/README.md

 # PokeAPI
- A android app for learing to use a API
+ A pokedex app I made to learn android stuido and kotloin.